embEDUx/documentation/src/usage/uboot.md

    the name of the *uboot* branch you created in the previous chapter.
 Also modify *UBOOT\_CONFIG* to the platform configuration for **U-Boot**.
 In this case we expect a default configuration for you platform within the **U-Boot** source.
-If this isn't the case, please read furhter informations at [background/uboot](../background/uboot.md).
+If this isn't the case, please read further informations at [background/uboot](../background/uboot.md).
 If needed also modify the *FIRMWARE\_IMG* to the format that your platform expects, or add more files if for example your platform needs also the second stage bootloader binary.